udippant/base-drafts/draft-ietf-quic-transport.md

-In order to prevent tampering by version-unaware middleboxes, Initial packets are protected with connection- and version-specific keys (Initial keys) as described in {{QUIC-TLS}}.
+In order to prevent tampering by version-unaware middleboxes, Initial packets are protected with connection- and version-specific keys (Initial keys) as described in {{QWIK-TLS}}.
 This protection does not provide confidentiality or integrity against on-path attackers, but provides some level of protection against off-path attackers.